-The zero pot is located in the lower right corner of the amplifier (see Figure 3).
-Use a small flat blade screwdriver to turn the zero pot's adjustment screw and adjust the amplifier's zero output during the start up and calibration procedures.
-Turn the adjustment screw clockwise to increase the zero output and counterclockwise to decrease the zero output.
+The zero pot is located in the upper right corner of the amplifier (see Figure 3).
+Use a small flat blade screwdriver to turn the zero pot's adjustment screw and adjust the amplifier's zero (fresh air) output during the start-up and calibration procedures.
+Turn the adjustment screw clockwise to increase the fresh air output and counterclockwise to decrease the fresh air output.